Learn about Bouillabaisse Day

 A bouillabaisse is a fish stew or soup dish, which originally came from France – as the name might suggest.
 The meal appears to have its origins in the port city of Marseilles, and traditionally it was made using rockfish and fennel seeds.

-The History of National Bouillabaisse Day
+History of Bouillabaisse Day

 Although the origins of Bouillabaisse Day don’t seem to be pinned down at the moment, the dish that it honors has been around for generations.
 When it first came about, it was being made by fishermen in Marseilles who would use rockfish to help make a tasty soupy dish.
 Rockfish, and other fish like it, were used because they were often too bony for the fishermen to be able to sell to markets or restaurants – and as the saying goes, waste not, want not.
 Because of this, bouillabaisse is a meal that you might have to eat while being careful to pull bones out as you go along, depending on how authentic and traditional the chef is being.